Swanee River (1939 film): Background

 According to a news item in Hollywood Reporter, David O. Selznick was interested in working on this film.
 Material contained in the Twentieth Century-Fox Produced Scripts Collection at the UCLA Theater Arts Library adds that Richard Sherman worked on a treatment, but his participation in the final film has not been confirmed.
 In story conferences, Darryl F. Zanuck suggested Nancy Kelly for the role of Jane and Al Shean for Kleber.
 Twentieth Century-Fox publicity materials at the AMPAS Library note that some sequences were shot along the Sacramento River.
 Studio publicity also adds that Don Ameche learned to dance the soft shoe and play the violin for his role in this film.
 A news item in Hollywood Reporter adds that Andrea Leeds was borrowed from Samuel Goldwyn to make this picture.

 There was an earlier screen biography of Foster only four years before this one.
 In 1935, Mascot Pictures produced a film on Foster's life entitled Harmony Lane, which was directed by Joseph Santley and starred Douglass Montgomery.
 Still another fictionalized biopic of Foster would be made in 1952.
 A B-picture entitled I Dream of Jeannie, it was released by Republic Pictures and starred Bill Shirley (Jeremy Brett's singing voice in My Fair Lady) as Foster.

 In the film, Stephen Foster marries a girl from the South, but in real life, his wife was from Pittsburgh, as Foster was.
-Additionally, Foster was not known as a Confederate sympathizer nor was he or his songs criticized for this aspect during his actual life, unlike the film.
+Additionally, Foster was not known as a Confederate sympathizer nor were he or his songs criticized for this aspect during his actual life, unlike the film.

-The film's final scene is wholly inaccurate; there was no performance by E. P. Christy on the day Foster died.
-In reality, Christy died nearly two years before Foster; he committed suicide by throwing himself out of a window at his home in New York City, in May 1862.
+The film's final scene is wholly inaccurate; there was no performance by Edwin Pearce Christy on the day Foster died.
+In reality, Christy died nearly two years before Foster; he committed suicide by throwing himself out of a window at his home in New York City in May 1862.
 Foster himself died in January 1864.